2024 Launch Dates:

-A: We are glad to offer private charter trips to groups of 15 or more.
-A charter trip means that your group consists of all of the trip’s participants.
+A: We offer private charter trips to groups of 15 or more.
+A charter trip means that your group makes up all of the trip’s participants.
 We do not sell that trip departure to any outside guests.

 Q: What time and where do I meet for my trip?
 Where is the nearest airport?

-A: Lower Salmon Meeting Place and Time: Quality Inn and Suites in Clarkston, WA @ 6PM the night before your launch.
+A: Lower Salmon Meeting Place and Time: Holiday Inn in Clarkston, WA @ 6PM (PST) the night before your launch.

-▪ Shuttle Service: Quality Inn has an airport shuttle from the Lewiston-Nez Perce County Regional Airport in Lewiston, ID
+* Shuttle Service: Holiday Inn has an airport shuttle from the Lewiston-Nez Perce County Regional Airport in Lewiston, ID

-▪ Transportation provided by Winding Waters River Expeditions to and from the River from the Quality Inn in Clarkston, WA
+* Transportation provided by Winding Waters River Expeditions to and from the river from the Holiday Inn in Clarkston, WA